Fido or Koodo –Plans for Bring Your Own Phone

 Standard Plans

-Across the provinces; Alberta (AB), British Columbia (BC), New Brunswick (NB), Newfoundland and Labrador (NL), Nova Scotia (NS), Ontario (ON), Prince Edward Island (PE), and Yukon (YT) all have identical plan pricing for Fido and Koodo – with the one exception where Fido does not offer plans in YT.
+Across the provinces, Alberta (AB), British Columbia (BC), New Brunswick (NB), Newfoundland and Labrador (NL), Nova Scotia (NS), Ontario (ON), Prince Edward Island (PE), and Yukon (YT) all have identical plan pricing for Fido and Koodo—with the one exception being that Fido does not offer plans in YT.
 Let’s refer to these as the ‘Standard Plans’ for each carrier.

 Identical prices with identical basic inclusions.
 The 300MB with 300 mins, 500MB with 500 mins and 750MB with 750 mins plans for both carriers paint the same picture.